ctoec/data-visualization/README.md

 The SQL calculations that are behind the metrics are stored for reference and review here in `src/data_visualization`.
 Any changes to metrics or calculated columns should be accompanied by a pull request here to review the underlying SQL code.

+A Mapbox API key is stored in AWS Secrets with key `/data-viz/map_box/key`.

 #### Data Cleaning TODOS
 - Fill outstanding lat, longs for sites